-Ramadan Biohacking: Suhoor, Iftar & Fasting Protocols for Optimal Health
+Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

-Ramadan presents a unique opportunity that Dubai's wellness community has been increasingly excited about: a month-long, structured fasting protocol that aligns remarkably well with modern longevity science.
+Ramadan presents a unique opportunity that Dubai's wellness community has been increasingly interested in: a month-long, structured fasting protocol that aligns remarkably well with modern longevity science.

-Intermittent fasting, autophagy, metabolic flexibility — these are concepts biohackers pay premium prices to learn about.
+Intermittent fasting, autophagy, metabolic flexibility — these are concepts that longevity practitioners study and optimize.
 During Ramadan, millions practice them naturally.
-The question the community keeps asking: How do we optimize it?
+The question worth asking: How do we get the most out of it?

 The Science Behind Ramadan Fasting